pdubb29/gitMergeConflict/README.md

 git mergetool
 ```

-All those commands will now be done in one command,
+All those commands will now be done in one command, (after you have edited your path variable)
 ```
 gmc
 ```